rei/rei-cedar-docs/docs/foundation/typography/README.md

   - May be used for a wide variety of purposes

 **Requesting a Token**
 If you have a request for a token that is missing, you can [submit a pull request to the cedar-token repo](https://www.npmjs.com/package/@rei/cdr-tokens#addingupdating-tokens) or ask in the #cedar-users-support Slack channel.
-View <cdr-link :href=“$withBase(‘/foundation/design-tokens?active-link=adding-tokens-to-the-repository’)“>requirements</cdr-link> in the Adding Tokens to the repository on the Design Tokens article.
+View requirements on the(<cdr-link :href="$withBase('/foundation/tokens?active-link=adding-tokens-to-the-repository')">Adding Tokens to the Repository</cdr-link>) on the Design Tokens article.

 **Developing or Updating Cedar Components**
 The Cedar team welcomes contributions from the digital community at REI.
 If you are interested in contributing design or code, please reach out at in Slack at #cedar-user-support, email cedar@rei.com, or talk to your manager.